michel-steuwer/talks/README.md

-# Slides of research talks given by Michel Steuwer
+# Slides of research talks given by me

 - Invited Talk at the [Center for Advanced Electronics Dresden, Dresden University of Technologies](https://www.cfaed.tu-dresden.de/), 26.08.2016